Jventoo/Portfolio/content/featured/Battlefield/index.md

 tech:
   - C++
   - Unreal Engine 4
-  - Perforce
 showInProjects: true
 ---

-Built from the ground up to be a standalone Battlefield game, _Battlefield Mobile_ is a fully-fledged AAA FPS for iOS & Android.
+Built from the ground up to be a standalone Battlefield game, _Battlefield Mobile_ was a fully-fledged AAA FPS for iOS & Android.

-As a **gameplay engineer** at **EA Industrial Toys**, I'm primarily working on bots (utility AI, perception, combat, equipment, and more), as well as interacting with with other gameplay systems (e.g. weapons, movement, game-modes).
+As a **gameplay AI engineer** , I primarily worked on the game's multiplayer bots.
 See my resume for more!